-All of the content on this site is produced by IMG or Rohit Bhargava.
+All of the content on this site is produced by Rohit Bhargava.
 You are free to share with colleagues, cut and paste, or transform into innovative origami as much as you like for your personal use.
 Please always provide credit or a link back and don’t steal content to pretend it’s yours or republish with the intent to try and make money on it.
 It is not nice – and seriously bad karma.
 Trust me … I’m Indian.

 THE TEN POLICIES